You will improve your search engine rankings and traffic by putting key content above the fold of the browser.

 Above the fold checklist

-Warby Park sell eyewear; this is the mens section
+Warby Park sells eyewear; this is the mens section.

 Can you read title or header ?